© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 This role is becoming more common, particularly in larger and more progressive organizations.
-The ethics officer is usually trained about matters of ethics in the workplace, particularly about resolving ethical dilemmas.
+The ethics officer is usually trained about matters of ethics in the workplace, particularly in resolving ethical dilemmas.

 5. Consider establishing an ombudsperson.

-The ombudsperson is responsible to help coordinate development of the policies and procedures to institutionalize moral values in the workplace.
+The Ombudsperson is responsible for helping coordinate the development of the policies and procedures to institutionalize moral values in the workplace.
 This position usually is directly responsible for resolving ethical dilemmas by interpreting policies and procedures.

 6. Note that one person must ultimately be responsible for managing the ethics management program.

 According to Wallace, “A credo generally describes the highest values to which the company aspires to operate.
 It contains the `thou shalt.’
 A code of ethics specifies the ethical rules of operation.
 It’s the `thou shalt nots.”
 In the latter 1980s, The Conference Board, a leading business membership organization, found that 76% of corporations surveyed had codes of ethics.